-Sometimes it’s hard to resist all the hype about the latest technology or the colour of the year or the new season’s release from your favourite handbag designer or… you get the idea.
+Sometimes it’s hard to resist all the hype about the latest technology or the color of the year or the new season’s release from your favorite handbag designer or… you get the idea.
 The marketers are always at work thinking up new ways to sell us stuff we don’t need and probably can’t afford.

 The next time you’re about to commit to a new purchase, ask yourself if it’s a want or a need?
 There’s nothing wrong with a want but when it takes the place of a need or you’re funding the purchase of that want with credit, then it becomes a problem.